billtrik/karma-fixture/README.md

     "{"test":true}"
     ```

-So you can use `fixture` inside your tests.
+You can use `fixture` inside your tests to handle the fixtures:

 ```javascript